We get a lot of questions asking about the best time to visit Canyonlands National Park and what to expect each month of the year.

 But if you’re willing to bundle up a bit, you’ll enjoy the quiet, uncrowded experience at the park.

 You can avoid crowds and the heat of summer, but visitor services are reduced.
-You will need to be more self-reliant when visiting in winter.
+You will need to be more self-reliant when visiting Canyonlands in the winter.

 When the sandstone trails in the park get covered with snow and ice, it can be treacherous.
 Also the snow can quickly cover cairns, making trails difficult to follow.
 Snow and ice may also be present in shady spots even if the majority of the snow has melted.
 We recommend instep crampons or other traction aids.